+I’m working on a new dish right now.
 With butternut squash coming into the markets this week, I will probably do a caramelized squash with mignonette pepper.
-That will play on the sweet/savory elements I really love to play with in the early autumn.
-Just a dash of cinnamon will keep it nicely balanced and deepen the flavors, too.
+That will play on the sweet/savory elements I really love to play with.
+Just a dash of cinnamon will keep it nicely balanced and deepen the flavors.

 For the starch, I am thinking of making fresh orecchiette with a burnt butter and sage sauce.
-It would be very simple, but would work very well with the squash and pork dishes.
-I am of the opinion that great pasta is about simplicity.
+It would be effortless but would work very well with the squash and pork dishes.
+I believe that great pasta is about simplicity.

 For dessert, I am doing a cheese course.
 I have been working with some interesting fermentation and curing techniques lately.
 One of the coolest innovations has been to cure cheese in miso.
 Yeah, you heard that right.
 Curing butterfat-rich cheeses in miso, in particular Camembert.
 It’s an easy technique that melds sweet and savory in a mind-blowing fashion.